Wake, Rattle, and Roll: Fender Bender 500

-This was a spin-off of Wacky Races for the 1990s, in which classic Hanna-Barbera characters drove monster trucks made for racing.
-Each vehicle had a different theme, specific to its drivers; e.g., Yogi & Boo Boo's monster truck was a motorized giant picnic basket on wheels, while Winsome Witch's monster truck was a wheeled cauldron with a sentient skeleton named Axel on it.
+This is a spin-off of Wacky Races for the 1990s, in which classic Hanna-Barbera characters drive monster trucks made for racing.
+Each vehicle has a different theme, specific to its drivers; e.g., Yogi and Boo Boo's monster truck is a motorized giant picnic basket, while Winsome Witch's monster truck is a wheeled cauldron with a sentient skeleton named Axel on it.
 Game show announcer from The New Hollywood Squares and disc jockey Shadoe Stevens provided the voice of the race announcer.
-Since they were in the aforementioned series, Dastardly and Muttley reprised their roles as cheaters with their own monster truck called the Dirty Truckster, which was basically their Mean Machine on a monster truck chassis.
-Although the segment was not a series of its own, this was the fourth all-star sports show from Hanna-Barbera.
+Since they were in the aforementioned series, Dick Dastardly and Muttley reappear in this segment, reprising their roles as cheaters with their own monster truck called the Dirty Truckster, which is basically their Mean Machine on a monster truck chassis.
+On a few occasions, they actually win a race, though there is always a catch that renders the win meaningless.
+Although technically not a series of its own, this is the fourth all-star sports show from Hanna-Barbera.
+This show also features Paul Winchell's final performance as Hanna-Barbera's long running antagonist, Dick Dastardly.

-Axel has a cameo appearance in the Jellystone! episode "Face of the Town."
+Axel had a cameo appearance in the Jellystone! episode "Face of the Town".

-Competitors (listed by numeral order) included:
+The competitors, listed by numeral order, as in their race numbers: